jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 One example is provided in the template for FLEXOP aricraft wing geometry.

-## Step 3: Running the Automation Script
+## 5. Running the Automation Script

 Use the `main_runAutomation.py` script to set up and submit the job.
 This script takes various arguments to control which steps to run and their configurations.